 Annual Financial Reports

 Basic transparency in financial reporting is achieved through the publication of the county’s Comprehensive Annual Financial Report (“CAFR”), prepared in accordance with the strict regulations of the Governmental Accounting Standards Board.
 The CAFR contains the opinion of an independent audit firm of Certified Public Accountants as to whether the financial data included therein presents fairly the financial position of the county.
 Governmental entities that issue CAFRs of the highest quality may apply for the Governmental Finance Officers Association’s “Certificate of Achievement for Excellence in Financial Reporting.”
-Galveston County is proud to have received a “Certificate of Achievement” for the CAFR for its fiscal year ended September 30, 2015, its nineteenth consecutive such annual award.
+Galveston County is proud to have received a “Certificate of Achievement” for the CAFR for its fiscal year ended September 30, 2017, its twenty-first consecutive such annual award and expects to receive its twenty-second award for the fiscal year ending September 30, 2018, currently under review.

 Additional Financial Information